sigalor/borderland.pro/README.md

 - more levels of admin
 - only people with a lottery ticket should be able to use the open sale at first (two stages: open-sale-only-lottery-enterers, open-sale-general)
 - also allow transferring a membership to people who aren't registered in the platform
-- replace plug by i

 - adding children
-- email notifications
+- email notifications (via existing Mailgun)
 - membership scanner
 - Alversjö membership